joonb14/GAZEL/README.md

 TopLeft, TopRight, BottomLeft, BottomRight, and Center<br>
 Since multi output SVR doesn't exist in android, we are using 2 regressors(with android <a href="https://github.com/yctung/AndroidLibSVM">libsvm</a>) for x and y coordinate.<br>
 However the problem is...
 I cannot get the right cost and gamma for SVR... <br>
-Training Code will be uploaded soon.
+Keras model training & conversion Code will be uploaded soon.
 ### Issues
 TensorFlow Lite Conversion.
 Before you load your tflite model, you must check the input details to make sure input order is correct.<br>
 In case you are using python interpreter,